hozumi/datomic-session/README.md

-# clj-datomic-session
+# datomic-session

-The clj-datomic-session is a Datomic version of Ring's http session storage.
+The datomic-session is a Datomic version of Ring's http session storage.

 ## Usage